Learning how to drive a 4 Speed Manual Stick Shift (A True Story)

 My new husband also drove a stick shift, but his car was a souped-up hot-rod with "a 4 on the floor."

-My new husband also drove a stick shift, but his car was a souped-up hot-rod with "a 4 on the floor," and I watched how smoothly he shifted gears, sometimes he would shift from 2nd to 4th, bypassing 3rd.
+My new husband also drove a stick shift, but his car was a souped-up hot-rod with "a 4 on the floor," and I watched how smoothly he shifted gears, sometimes he would shift from 2nd to 4th, bypassing 3rd gear.

 All of our dates, were spent at the drag strip, stock car races or movies.

-Bill and I met when we were kids.
+Billy and I met when we were kids.
 Our families lived next door to each other, and then my family moved away, and we lost all contact with him, and his family for several years.
-Then one day he walked into the ice cream shop, where I was working, and we started dating, and my brother started dating Bill's sister.
+Then one day he walked into the ice cream shop, where I was working, and we started dating, and my brother started dating Billy's sister.

 All of our dates, were spent at the drag strip, stock car races or movies.
 I never thought anything of the fact that we did not go to nightclubs, or bars, since I do not like the taste of booze, and he never drank any alcohol that I knew of.